broozar/installDesktopFreeBSD/README.md

 ## Advanced options
 You can launch the script with additional parmeters:

--x skips the Xorg installation
+-x skips the Xorg installation<br />
 -u skips freebsd-update

 ## Known issues
-GNOME seems to work (and look) best - recommended desktop KDE untested, because KDE4 is so old now
+GNOME seems to work (and look) best - recommended desktop<br />
+KDE untested, because KDE4 is so old now<br />
-CINNAMON produces only a black screen... help?
+CINNAMON produces only a black screen... help?<br />

 Code::Blocks install is currently borked in 11.1 (startup crash), so you probably need to manually install it from ports

 No graphics driver installation, this has to be done manually.

 ## Changelog
-2018-01-11: added -x -u parameters, fixes for KDE/VLC, new network check, Xorg installed by default, echo -y removed, added freebsd-update
+2018-01-11: added -x -u parameters, fixes for KDE/VLC, new network check, Xorg installed by default, echo -y removed, added freebsd-update<br />
 2018-01-02: Initial release